Sethupathy-Lab/RNAseq_pipeline/README.md

 This will create a results directory that contains our counts, the STAR mapping stats, and the Salmon mapping stats.

 We can now move the results directory to our local computer for DESeq analysis.
+The DESeq script is commented with further instructions.

+If anything is unclear, email me with your questions. -Matt